GeoCenter/StataTraining/about.md

 <br/>

 <img class="col one right" src="/StataTraining/img/doug.png">
 <h4>Doug Johnson</h4> is a Senior Impact Assessment Advisor in the Lab’s Office of Evaluation and Impact Assessment.
 Prior to joining the Global Development Lab, Doug was an associate at Abt Associates where he served as principal investigator on several evaluations of public health programs including two randomized controlled trials.
-Doug received a Master’s in Public Administration, International Development from the Harvard Kennedy School and a Bachelor’s in Political Science from Rice University.
+Doug received a Master’s in Public Administration, International Development from the Harvard Kennedy School and a Bachelor’s in Political Science from Rice University. <a href = "https://twitter.com/dougj8921" target = "_blank">@dougj8921</a>

 <br/>
 <hr/>
 <br/>

 #### acknowledgements
 - This site was built using <a href="http://jekyllrb.com" target="_blank">Jekyll</a>
   		based on <a href="https://github.com/bogoli/-folio">Folio theme</a>
 - Icons are taken from the <a href = "https://en.wikiversity.org/wiki/Wikiversity:MOOC_Interface/Related_files#Templates" target = "_blank">Wikiversity MOOC template</a> and are used under Creative Commons licenses, and from <a href = "http://www.unocha.org/top-stories/all-stories/ocha-launches-500-free-humanitarian-symbols" target = "_blank">UN OCHA</a>
 - Where figures or content for files is taken from or inspired by others in each of the sections, attribution is supplied on the slides.